jtanium/asdf-claude-code/QUICKSTART.md

 Now that you have Claude Code installed via ASDF, you can:

-1. Use `claude-code` command in your terminal
+1. Use `claude-code` or `claude` command in your terminal
 2. Create project-specific versions with `.tool-versions`
 3. Share your setup with teammates (they just need the `.tool-versions` file)
 4. Easily update or rollback versions as needed
+5. Use the `claude` command with IDE plugins (like IntelliJ) that require it

 Happy coding with Claude! 🚀